-Born in 1939, a native of San Francisco, Russell Chatham has been an active artist in Livingston, Montana, where he still resides, since 1972.
-A talented, self-taught painter, illustrator, and writer, his works are often highly evocative with soft tonal qualities.
-He is also considered one of the world’s foremost lithographers.
+Born in 1939, a native of San Francisco, Russell Chatham was an active artist in Livingston, Montana since 1972.
+A talented, self-taught painter, illustrator, and writer, his works were often highly evocative with soft tonal qualities.
+He was also considered one of the world’s foremost lithographers.

 His grandfather, Gottardo Piazzoni (1872 – 1945), was a well known early California artist and is also remembered for his simple compositions and quiet, muted colors.

-Russell Chatham’s landscapes often reveal his fascination with the changing seasons and the subtle nuances of light and shadow.
-His works often depict quiet moments of solitude and spirituality.
-Of his work, he says: "Creating art is an attempt to search for something beyond ourselves".
+Russell Chatham’s landscapes often revealed his fascination with the changing seasons and the subtle nuances of light and shadow.
+His works often depicted quiet moments of solitude and spirituality.
+Of his work, he said: "Creating art is an attempt to search for something beyond ourselves".

 This painting shown above, “Winter Moonrise”, is signed by the artist, on the right side, with his personally developed calligraphic character, placed within a double oval.
 Chatham developed this character in his late twenties.
 It was based on the distinctive shape of the little slough that lies at the head of Tamales Bay in Marin County.

-His personal interests include fly fishing, hunting, and conservation, and he has written numerous essays and short stories on these topics.
+His personal interests included fly fishing, hunting, and conservation, and he wrote numerous essays and short stories on these topics.
 In 1990, he began working on a series of twelve large paintings for the Museum of the Rockies in Bozeman, Montana.

 Post a Comment